meyerls/aruco-estimator/README.md

 - Only COLMAP .bin and .txt models are supported

 ## Roadmap
+- [ ] Update README with multi tag examples
-- [ ] Project base should own localizer
+- [ ] Improved pose estimation robustness
 - [ ] Implement the merge by tag tool
 - [ ] Support for additional camera models
-- [ ] Improved pose estimation robustness
 - [ ] Dense cloud visualization fixes
 - [ ] Geo-referencing of ArUco markers with Earth coordinate system using GPS or RT